Cigna Corp at JPMorgan Healthcare Conference Transcript

 Lisa Christine Gill - JPMorgan Chase & Co, Research Division - MD, Head of U.S. Healthcare Technology & Distribution Equity Research and Senior Research Analyst

-Good morning.
+Good afternoon, and thank you for joining us.
 My name is Lisa Gill, and I'm the health care services analyst with JPMorgan.
-It is with great pleasure this morning that we have with us Cigna.
-With us from Cigna is CEO, David Cordani.
-Once David goes through a few of the slides, we're going to come back and do a Q&A.
+It is with great pleasure this afternoon that we have with us Cigna Health.
+With me today is CEO, Dave Cordani.
+Dave will make a few comments, and then we're going to jump into a fireside chat.
+Dave?

-So with that, David, I'm going to turn it over to you.

-David Michael Cordani - Cigna Corporation - Chair of the Board, President & CEO
+David Michael Cordani - Cigna Corporation - President, CEO & Chair of the Board

-Lisa, thank you.
-A Happy New Year to everyone, and it's good to be together at least virtually for this important conversation.

-We have a few slides that we put forth landing points, given that we're not all physically present, that I'm going to make reference to.
-And also, what I'm going to try to do is call out the headlines for those slides over the next 5 to 10 minutes and then hand it back to Lisa to facilitate our conversation here.
-Let me start, though
+Thanks.
+Thank you, Lisa.
+Hello, everyone.
+Happy New Year.
+So as Lisa said, we'll just make a few comments, and then we're going to into a conversation here.

+A couple of headlines.
+One, our corporation is quite proud of the results we were able to deliver for 2022.
+2022 has been a very good year from a clinical quality, from a service quality from an innovation standpoint, from a growth standpoint and from an overall performance.
+That sets us up for what we expect to be another strong year

 Cigna Corp at JPMorgan Healthcare Conference Transcript